LabcitGlobal/flutter/README.md

 ## Description

-We will publish different tested functionalities, which are useful for different developers.
+We will publish different tested functionalities, which are useful for different project.

 ## Contact us